CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

-# SD Desktop Limited Edition (Sensitive Data Desktop Limited Edition)
+# Audited SD Desktop for registry data (Audited Sensitive Data Desktop for registry data)

-SD Desktop Limited Edition has been audited against the Findata regulation and is a registered secondary use environment.
+SD Desktop has been audited against the Findata regulation and is a registered secondary use environment.
 It is designed to process sensitive secondary use data and provide a secure workspace for collaborative research projects using registry data.
-SD Desktop Limited Edition is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop, technically defined as virtual machine) from your web browser.
+SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop, technically defined as virtual machine) from your web browser.
 With these virtual computers, you can access the dataset you have received a permit for from Findata.
 No previous knowledge of cloud computing or programming expertise are required to use the service.

 In the following user guide, you can learn how to: